-Washington D.C. wasn’t designed for an insurrection
+Washington, D.C., wasn’t designed for an insurrection

 As for the glass windows that were kicked in?
 Those windows may have been shatterproof, says Peck, but they don’t appear to be bulletproof or blast-proof.
 And he knows why.

-“Here’s the problem, once you put strong glass in a window…bulletproof glass is really expensive…and these glasses are kind of heavy and thick,” he says.
+“Here’s the problem, once you put strong glass in a window . . . bulletproof glass is really expensive . . . and these glasses are kind of heavy and thick,” he says.
 “In a historic building, the original glass is old-fashioned thin.
 If you’re going to put in new glass you need to replace the entire window frame.”
 If a window shatters, the shards may hurt people.
-If a bomb blows a blast-proof window clear out of its frame, that solid design may hurt people, too.
-It’s not so clear cut that implementing bulletproof windows in the Capitol would make it vastly less penetrable or more safe.
-“All of these things cost a lot of money, and people do make really hard, horrible cost benefit decisions, starting with, ‘What do I think the threat is?
-What do i think is really going to happen here?'”
+If a bomb blows a blast-proof window clear out of its frame, that solid design may hurt people too.
+It’s not so clear-cut that implementing bulletproof windows in the Capitol would make it vastly less penetrable or more safe.
+“All of these things cost a lot of money, and people do make really hard, horrible cost-benefit decisions, starting with, ‘What do I think the threat is?
+What do I think is really going to happen here?'”

 So what fortifications does the Capitol need?

-Inside the building, rioters stormed up the grand staircases, and they were able to reach the Rotunda from the second floor.
-Peck suggests that it may be time for the Capitol to consider more internal protections, like firewalls that could drop from the ceiling, and seal off staircases and corridors from intruders.
+Inside the building, rioters stormed up the grand staircases, and they were able to reach the rotunda from the second floor.
+Peck suggests that it may be time for the Capitol to consider more internal protections, such as firewalls that could drop from the ceiling to seal off staircases and corridors from intruders.
 “I don’t think anyone ever thought that was an important thing to do,” says Peck.

 They may reconsider.

 “There are inaugurations every four years, for which there’s a decent amount of thought in crowd control.
 What we’ve never thought about is a crowd this intent on getting into the building,” says Peck.
 “The first line of defense in our country is for people to behave civilly.
 That’s kind of what we’ve assumed happens in our country.
 We don’t assume armed insurrection but maybe that thinking has to change.
-We didn’t used to think about truck bombs either.
+We didn’t use to think about truck bombs either.
 We may just have a new threat assessment.”